Open In Colab

 import numpy as np

-# pick random X test point
+# pick a X test point

 X_values_for_pred = X_test.iloc[12] #you can choose any other row!